Office 365 and SharePoint Online Survey

 The phase two survey was undertaken to obtain data from a broad selection of agencies regarding their current practice and future plans regarding the creation, management, storage and disposal of digital records.

 Both surveys explored digital storage figures, systems used, capability to generate VERS Encapsulated Objects (VEOs) and agency intention to transfer digital records.

-An overview of the findings, recommendations and statistical information obtained from the digital records surveys are provided in the following reports:
+An overview of the findings, recommendations and statistical information obtained from the digital records surveys are provided in the following report:

 Physical Records Survey 2017

 The 2017 Physical Records Survey was undertaken by PROV to obtain information from a broad selection of Victorian Government agencies about the older physical records they are holding.
-The survey focussed on records still held by agencies which were created pre-1900 and from 1900-1985.
+The survey focused on records still held by agencies which were created pre-1900 and from 1900 through to 1985.
 Online surveys were sent to 200 agencies and 83 agencies provided responses to the questions and 81 provided information about the quantity of their holdings.